What is Ireland doing about climate change?

 To prevent greenhouse gas emissions from rising further, we need to stop burning fossil fuels and start turning towards renewable energy sources, move towards more sustainable travel and make changes to our food systems, and we need to do this fast.

 In Ireland, not only have we failed to reduce our carbon emissions, they have actually been rising, mostly because of activities like intensive agriculture, transport, and energy.

 As a result, Ireland is ranked among the worst-performing developed countries for climate action both in the EU and globally.
-In 2020, the Climate Change Performance Index (CCPI) ranked Ireland 39th out of 57 countries when it comes to responding to the climate crisis.
+In 2023, the Climate Change Performance Index (CCPI) ranked Ireland 37th out of 59 countries and the European Union.

 What is the Irish government doing about the climate crisis?